 However, Felix Hoffmann not only succesfully synthesized acetylsalicylic acid in a stable form usable for medical applications and thus, creating one of the most widely beneficial drugs of all time.
 In a two-week period, Hoffmann also synthesized heroin, one of the most harmful drugs.
 He was asked by Dreser to acetylate morphine in order to produce codeine, but created heroin.
 The compound had already been discovered in 1874 and could not be patented.
 Before the high risk of addiction using heroin was discovered, the drug was sold by Bayer to cure coughs, to relieve pain in extreme situations like childbirth, and to control various mental disorders.

-At yovisto, you may enjoy a TED talk by James Leitzel on the legalization of drugs.
+At yovisto academic video search, you may enjoy a TED talk by James Leitzel on the legalization of drugs.

 Rerefernces and Further Reading: